Colleges by Location

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial aid can be a great deal for a number of students.
-If you wish to find out more about need-based and non-need-based aid at Lehigh University, here are some recent data you should take into consideration.
+Grants, loans, scholarships, work-study programs: these are all types of financial help available to students.
+If you are interested in finding out more about need-based and non-need-based aid at Lehigh University, here are some recent data you should take into consideration.

 Need-based